 - With over 1 billion users, you're guaranteed to have a large number of people within your target audience.

-- This platform lends itself well to engagement as people who like your page can like, comment on, and share your posts.
+- This platform lends itself well to engagement as people who like your page can react to, comment on, and share your posts.

 - Not only can you share new products and updates, but you can share basic company information like your address, hours, and phone number.

-- If you so choose, you can promote your posts to reach a wider audience and introduce yourself to potential new "likers."
+- If you so choose, you can pay to boost your posts to reach a wider audience or even capture new leads with Facebook Lead Ads.

 - You can post pictures, videos, and links with ease.